rdf-elixir/sparql_client/README.md

 A [SPARQL protocol](https://www.w3.org/TR/sparql11-protocol/) client for Elixir.

-For more about SPARQL.Client and it's related projects, go to <https://rdf-elixir.dev>.
+The API documentation can be found [here](https://hexdocs.pm/sparql_client/).
+For a guide and more information about SPARQL.Client and it's related projects, go to <https://rdf-elixir.dev>.

 ## Features